emakryo/handy_graph/README.md

 # Handy Graph Drawer

-This is simplest graph drawer.
+This is the simplest graph drawer.
 This works on Web browsers(Google Chrome 41.0)

 #### TODO

-* add properties with node(color, tag, etc...)
+* add properties with node(tag, etc...)
-* node and edge removal
+* edge removal
+* CSS